stefanoslig/angular-xstate-nx-realworld-example-app/libs/graph/README.md

-# angular-xstate
+# graph

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test angular-xstate` to execute the unit tests.
+Run `nx test graph` to execute the unit tests.